veloxpack/tools/ffmpeg-split/README.md

 ### Not Included
 - Advanced video encoders (only libx264 and copy)
 - Advanced audio encoders (only AAC and copy)
-- Complex filters (only select, showinfo, setpts, scale)
+- Complex filters (only select, showinfo, setpts, scale, metadata)
 - Thumbnail generation
 - Hardware acceleration
+- Network protocols (HTTP, HTTPS, RTMP) - local files only

 ### What This Image IS For
-✅ Fast video splitting (stream copy)
+Fast video splitting (stream copy)
-✅ Scene-based video splitting
+Scene-based video splitting
-✅ Extracting video clips
+Extracting video clips
-✅ Segmenting videos
+Segmenting videos
-✅ Lossless trimming
+Lossless trimming
-✅ Content-aware splitting
+Content-aware splitting

 ### What This Image IS NOT For
 ❌ Advanced video transcoding